 Implantable Cardioverter Defibrillators (ICDs)

-An implantable cardioverter defibrillator (ICD) is a device implanted in the chest to monitor for arrhythmias and, if necessary, to correct episodes of an abnormal heart rhythm.
+UW Health Heart, Vascular and Thoracic Care specialists in Madison, Wisconsin, use implantable cardioverter defibrillators (ICD), a device implanted in the chest, to monitor for arrhythmias and, if necessary, to correct episodes of an abnormal heart rhythm.

 ICDs are effective over 90 percent of the time in fighting cardiac arrest in those who are at high risk of the deadliest forms of arrhythmias.